Model Predictive Control for Aggressive Driving Over Uneven Terrain: Conclusion

 \section{Conclusion}

-In this study, we propose a framework to augment 2D kinematic models with physics-based constraints for safe and aggressive off-road autonomous driving.
-This framework yields two constraints addressing failures due to rollover and unsafe ditch handling.
+In this study, we propose a framework to augment 2D kinematic sampling and real-time elevation maps with physics-based constraints for safe and aggressive off-road autonomous driving.
+This framework yields two constraints addressing failures due to rollover and unsafe ditch handling which are fully parallelizable for sample-based MPC.
 Our control system design integrates this approach with a fast and efficient implementation of the MPPI algorithm.
-Finally, we validate our method through real-world experiments by autonomously traversing hills and ditches on our full-scale robotic platform.
-While these are isolated tests, we stress that the robot is not designed to perform them in isolation.
-We refer readers to the paper's \href{https://sites.google.com/cs.washington.edu/off-road-mpc}{website} for videos beyond our experiments for our general off-road performance.
+Finally, we validate and compare our method to a purely geometry-based baseline and an expert driver through real-world experiments.
+These experiments include autonomously traversing hills, ditches, and full complex courses on our full-scale robotic platform.

-By benchmarking against an expert driver, we observe similarities that demonstrate our approach's ability to capture fundamental elements of safe yet aggressive control.
-Differences in the velocity profiles in our results suggest the importance of traction and uncertainty modeling for achieving performance closer to that of a human expert.